yikai82/course_note_DSI_AI_ML/module_1_git/how_to_Git-02-guide_ver02.md

 git log assignment..upstream/main   # this will show if there is any different,
                                     # if it is return empty, you should be good.

-## If there is difference S
+## If there is difference
-git pull upstream main              # you will see conflict message git pull --no-rebase upstream main  # this will download the update to you local repo git push                            # this will push update to your repo assignment on GitHub
+git pull upstream main              # you will see conflict message git pull --no-rebase upstream main  # this will download the update to you local repo
+                                    # and you will not see the conflict message
+git push                            # this will push update from your local repo to your remote repo on GitHub
 ```

 Share my git log ouput: